Text processing

 False

-Here's some examples with isnumeric()
+Here are some examples with the isnumeric()

 and isascii()